 It’s best to make revisions and updates to your customer journey maps.
 A constant refining process will help you find any roadblocks and ensure the process works well.

 When in Doubt, Revisit the Goals

-If you’re having a hard time getting results (or if you simply want to make sure you’re using your resources effectively), you can always revisit your goals.
+If you’re having difficulty getting results (or simply want to make sure you’re using your resources effectively), you can always revisit your goals.

 Keep your goals consistent with your metrics and KPIs, and don’t hesitate to alter your goals and develop customer journeys that are better suited to your current needs.